adolfoeliazat/IoTPassenger/README.md

 SendingNotification.cs: Responsible for connecting to a notifcation hub and uses the REST API of GCM to send a notification to Android devices using said notification hub.
 More info about the API can be found here: https://msdn.microsoft.com/en-us/library/azure/dn223273.aspx

+MainPage.xaml.cs: The core of our project.
+Puts together everything above by initializing all the components (GPIO, MCP3008, BMP280 and Bluetooth)